MIROC-DOC/model_description/org/md_enorg/p-sfc.md

  where TERM00151 is the freezing temperature of sea ice at 271.35 K. where TERM00151 is the freezing temperature of sea ice at 271.35 K.

  Heat flux in the     TERM00152 is usually zero while the TERM00153 is usually zero, It can be given from the outside.
- It is used in the case of flux correction for oceanic heat transport.
+ It is used in the case of flux correction considering oceanic heat transport.

 2. using this heat flux and heat capacity
  As with the land surface, determine the change in temperature (TERM00154).